 Also you are not a teacher.
 Let me repeat that– you are NOT a teacher.
 Even if you possess teaching qualifications, in your own home you are NOT a teacher.
 Your kids need your to do your most important role of being a parent.

 Let’s join a few dots.
-NAPLAN has been ditched for the year, assessments are few and far between and Year 12 exams aren’t happening anytime soon.
+NAPLAN has been ditched for the year, assessments are few and far between.
 This year is like nothing any of us can remember.
 The usual rule book has been thrown out.

 For parents who feel anxious about their child missing who’s knows how much school, I have one question for you.
 How much of your own schooling do you really remember?
 If your answer is 60 per cent or more you are doing better than most.
 Of the 13 years of school available to be completed, about five years is wiped from the memory banks.
 I would be the first to say there is much more to school that just knowledge recalled.
 Even so, five years!
 Deep breaths.
 Relax.